namlook/eureka-widget-model-display/README.md

                             {
                                 type: 'model-display',

-                                // the widget header.
+                                // the widget label.
 If "auto", display the model's title
-                                header: "auto"
+                                label: "auto",

+                                // display only the specified fields
+                                fields: ['title', 'body', 'tags'],

+                                // the text to display if no all the fields has no value
+                                // (works only if `displayEmptyValue is not `true`)
+                                emptyPlaceholderLabel: 'no informations found',

+                                // if `true` display the field label even if there is no value
+                                displayEmptyValue: true
                             }
                         ]
                     }